odin-lang/odin-lang.org/content/docs/faq.md

 In each scope, there is an implicit value named `context`.
 This `context` variable is local to each scope and is implicitly passed by pointer to any procedure call in that scope (if the procedure has the Odin calling convention).

 The main purpose of the implicit context system is for the ability to intercept third-party code and libraries and modify their functionality.
 One such case is modifying how a library allocates something or logs something.
-In C, this was usually achieved with the library defining macros which could be overridden so that the user could define what he wanted.
+In C, this was usually achieved with the library defining macros which could be overridden so that the user could define what she or he wanted.
 However, not many libraries supported this in many languages by default which meant intercepting third-party code to see what it does and to change how it does it is not possible.

 Please see the overview section on the [implicit context system](/docs/overview/#implicit-context-system) for more information.